The Contextual Heisenberg Microscope: Introduction

 \section{Introduction}

 The uncertainty relation \cite{Heisenberg1927,Heisenberg1927a} is a fundamental property of Quantum Mechanics, often regarded as the most distinctive feature in which QM differs from classical mechanics.
-Heisenberg illustrated the uncertainty relation via a measurement of the position of an electron using a microscope, a setup later known as the Heisenberg microscope.
+Heisenberg illustrated the uncertainty relation via a measurement of the position of an electron using a microscope, a setup later known as the Heisenberg microscope (see Fig.~\ref{fig:HM}).
 The accuracy of such a measurement is limited by the illumination wavelength, so to perform an accurate position measurement one would need light of a very short wavelength.
 For such short wavelengths, the interaction with an electron should then be considered as a collision of at least one photon through the Compton effect~\cite{Compton1923}.
 And in such a collision, the electron would recoil, changing its momentum~\cite{Heisenberg1927}.
 Aided by Bohr (note added in proof \cite{Heisenberg1927}), Heisenberg later correctly connected the size of the uncertainty to the ratio between the wavelength and the size of the microscope aperture~\cite{Heisenberg1930}.
+The uncertainty relation \cite{Kennard1927} reads

 This first formulation of the uncertainty relation could be read as an epistemological statement, since it allows the possibility that an electron can possess both a well-defined position and momentum but there is a limit to what we can know about the electron.
-In that setting, the Heisenberg microscope would indeed output the well-defined position, through a collision that induces a change in the well-defined momentum.
+In that setting, the Heisenberg microscope would indeed output the well-defined position through a collision that induces a change in the well-defined momentum.
 However, Heisenberg \cite{Heisenberg1927a} writes in his conclusions that ``such speculations seem to us, to say it explicitly, fruitless and senseless.''
 Bohr fills in \cite{Bohr1928}: ``Now the quantum postulate implies that any observation of atomic phenomena will involve an interaction with the agency of observation not to be neglected.
 Accordingly, an independent reality in the ordinary physical sense can neither be ascribed to the phenomena nor to the agencies of observation.''
+Although there is no direct deductive path between a forced inclusion of the agency of observation and the nonexistence of an independent reality of the observed phenomena, Bohr's continued argument over several years established the notion of \textit{complementarity} which is today widely seen as a foundational principle of QM.